7th California Infantry Regiment

 The 7th California Infantry Regiment was an infantry regiment in the Union Army during the American Civil War.
 It spent its entire term of service in the western United States, attached to the Department of the Pacific, serving in California and Arizona Territory.
 They were unofficially known as the "Gold Diggers" in reference to the large number of recruits from the California's "Mother Lode" region.
 Later, they were also called the "Hungry Seventh" for the privations they suffered in Arizona, particularly at Fort Mason.
 They saw combat at the Battle of Chiricahua Mountains, and at Skull Valley.
 The Regiment included many veterans of the Mexican–American War.

 Regimental Flag

 While the regiment was being organized and trained at the Presidio of San Francisco, Jonathan D. Stevenson presented them with the regimental flag of the unit he commanded in the Mexican–American War: the 7th New York Volunteers.
 The regiment continued to carry this flag throughout its service, and it flew over Fort Mason during their time there.
 The flag was reported to have flown over Colonel Lewis' headquarters when Sonoran Governor Pequeira asked for refuge from pro-Imperialist forces.
-After the regiment disbanded some of members carried the flag in the 4th of July parade.
-In 1880 the flag was kept in the Pioneers Hall in San Francisco and was displayed on special occasions.
+After the regiment disbanded some of members carried the flag in the 4th of July parade in San Francisco.
+On that same day the flag was donated Pioneer Society of city.
+In 1880, the flag was kept in the Pioneers Hall in San Francisco and was displayed on special occasions.
 It was described as: "...yellow flag and has a brown grizzly in its center."